getporter/porter/docs/content/development/dist-a-mixin.md

 * GOOS: windows, linux, darwin
 * GOARCH: amd64

-If you are creating your mixin in Go, you may find the [Makefile][mk] that we use for our Porter mixins helpful as a starting point.
+If you are creating your mixin in Go, you may find the [magefile](https://github.com/getporter/skeletor/blob/main/magefile.go) that we use for our Porter mixins helpful as a starting point.

 ## Publish